 Sadly, in 2004, Jones passed away at the age of 96.
 He was survived by his two daughters Judith Combs and Marcia Sands who, to this day, work to share their father’s wishes in continuing the fellowship for pre-medical Boise State students.

-The 2019 recipients of the Ralph R. Jones, MD, FACS Pre-Medical Fellowship are Cameron Skaggs, Victoria Davidson, Morgan Hansen, Colton Brodock, and Madison Sullivan, all of whom are juniors and pre-medical health science students in the Department of Community and Environmental Health.
+The 2019 recipients of the Ralph R. Jones, MD, FACS Pre-Medical Fellowship are Cameron Skaggs, Victoria Davidson, Morgan Hansen, Colton Brodock, and Madison Sullivan, all of whom are juniors and pre-medical health science students in the Department of Public Health and Population Science.
 Each fellowship recipient had their own unique story, ambitions for their future and what they hoped to achieve out of the program.
 Students were split among three research faculty to focus on their research of interest.
 Student spotlights of this year’s recipients are available online.

 “Receiving the Ralph Jones Fellowship really changed my perspective on research and on healthcare as a whole,” said Skaggs.
 “I was able to really understand what goes on behind the scenes and gain valuable skills, which was rewarding in every possible way.
 But, I was also able to better understand the time commitment that goes into medical research and the value it has on a community.
 I now have a completely new perspective on the role that research plays within a medical profession.”